Sports Digest: Nadal earns 1,000th win, reaches third round at Paris Masters

 SKIING

-WORLD CUP: A lack of snow and mild temperatures in Austria have forced organizers to postpone the upcoming Alpine skiing World Cup races in Lech/Zuers for almost two weeks.
+WORLD CUP: A lack of snow and mild temperatures in Austria have forced organizers to postpone the upcoming races in Lech/Zuers for almost two weeks.

 The postponement of the races means two slaloms in Levi on Nov.
 21-22 will be the next races on the women’s calendar.
 Double Olympic champion and three-time overall World Cup winner Mikaela Shiffrin is planning her comeback at those events in Finnish Lapland.